 Try moving your device somewhere else and see if the red light disappears.

-If the red light is still on, don’t lose hope.
+If you’re still asking yourself “why is my eero light red?”, don’t lose hope.
 Try the next step.

 Remove and re-add the device